Hugh Shields

-Dr Hugh Shields (8 September 1929 – 16 July 2008) was an authority on Irish traditional music and a founder member of the Folk Music Society of Ireland and the Irish Traditional Music Archive.
+Dr Hugh Shields (8 September 1929 – 16 July 2008) was an authority on Irish traditional music and a founder member of the Folk Music Society of Ireland (FMSI) and the Irish Traditional Music Archive (ITMA).
 He was also a senior lecturer in French at Trinity College, Dublin.
-He wrote a number of works on Irish music and folklore.
+He published a number of works on Irish music and folklore.

+Throughout his career, Shields made field recordings of old traditional songs from people around Ireland, mainly in northern counties – Donegal and Derry, also in Antrim and Down as well in Belfast.
+Further south he collected in Dublin and elsewhere (including counties Wexford, Wicklow and Louth).
+He also collected extensively in France.
+His collecting mainly focused on adult song, but he also recorded children's songs and rhymes when the opportunity presented itself.
+His collection of Irish children's songs, games and riddles now forms the basis for an online exhibition in ITMA.

+He eventually donated his entire sound collection – more than 150 documented reel-to-reel tapes (now digitized) – to the ITMA archive.

 Early life and academic career

-Shields was born in Belfast and attended the Royal Belfast Academical Institution.
-He won a scholarship to Trinity College, Dublin, where he specialized in French and Spanish.
-He became a junior lecturer there in 1954 and a full lecturer in 1965.
+Shields was born in Belfast in 1929 and attended secondary school at the Royal Belfast Academical Institution.
+He won a scholarship to Trinity College, Dublin, where he took a degree in French and Spanish.
+He became a junior lecturer there in 1954, full lecturer in 1965 and senior lecturer in 1978.
+He was made a full fellow of the college in 1980.
+His 1966 doctoral thesis was titled An Old French Book of Legends and its Apocalyptic Background.

-After his retirement in 1994 he continued teaching for another four years in the school of music, where he had worked part-time since 1982.
+After his retirement in 1994, he continued teaching traditional music for another four years there in the school of music, where he had worked part-time since 1982.

+After graduating, Shields spent a year teaching French and German at Coleraine Academical Institution.
+It was while teaching in Coleraine, in 1953, that he first met the Magilligan singer and roadworker Eddie Butcher and started collecting traditional music.
+His friendship with Butcher provided him with a collection of songs, which formed the basis of much of his later research and publication activities.

-In 1953, Shields first met the traditional singer Eddie Butcher and started collecting traditional music.
-He also collaborated with the Dublin collector Tom Munnelly, and edited his recordings for several record companies and for the Ulster Folk and Transport Museum.
-Shields also contributed articles to a number of national and international journals.
+Shields edited his field recordings for several record companies and for the Ulster Folk and Transport Museum.
+He also contributed articles to a number of national and international journals.